-Answer: First, let us take a look at the scriptures in question.
-In Matthew 25, Jesus states he will gather up all people when he returns to the earth as King (verse 31).
+Jesus stated in his parable, in Matthew 25, that he will gather up all people when he returns to the earth as King (verse 31).
 He will then divide them into two groups, the sheep and the goats.

 He will place the sheep on his right and the goats on his left (Matthew 25:32).
 He will then say to the people on his right, "Come, you that are blessed by my Father! (those who lived a truly converted life and obeyed God) Come and possess the kingdom which has been prepared for you ever since the creation of the world." (verse 34).

-Christ will then turn away from the sheep and state to the "goats" or those who are on his left, "Away from me, you that are under God's curse!
+Christ will then turn away and state to the "goats" or those who are on his left, "Away from me, you that are under God's curse!
 Away to the eternal fire which has been prepared for the Devil and his angels!"
 (Matthew 25:41).

 This parable is about the time of the judgment.
 The sheep are symbolic of those who follow and obey Christ, while the goats represent those who chose not to follow Jesus and His example on earth (a witness).